 MODERN MIRACLES (Part 2: Speaking in Tongues)

 Speaking in tongues remains a common declaration for those who advocate for modern miracles.
 It may be one of the most claimed miraculous acts mentioned in the New Testament.
 I meet people here in Aberdeen and throughout Monroe County who claim to speak in tongues; I have heard people describe their experiences in speaking in tongues my whole life.
-Because of this ubiquitous assertion, all Christian should have a defensible and teachable knowledge on the subject.
+Because of this ubiquitous assertion, all Christians should have a defensible and teachable knowledge on the subject.
 What does the Bible say about speaking in tongues?

 1 Corinthians 14 explains the purpose and use of speaking in tongues.
 This chapter should be one of the first passages Christians use to explain speaking in tongues.
 The church in Corinth had been abusing the spiritual gifts.
 Paul spends the majority of chapter 14 describing the proper use of speaking in tongues while comparing its purpose to other spiritual gifts such as prophesying.